phuongle1911/portfolio-website-v2/README.md

 # portfolio-website-v2
 Hi, Welcome to my personal portfolio website version 2!
-There are some changes in this website compared to the Wireframe design.
+In order to improve user interface, some design changes are made compared to the initial Wireframe design.
 ## Color theme
 I choose a brighter color theme to make the website more attractive.
 ## Contact links arrangement (Email, Linkedin, Github)